CMCD1996/Portfolio/academia.md

 ## **Transhipment Project**

-I led a team of three designing and building a series of models to inform transhipment operations.
-This project is modelled either using optimisation, conceptual and simulation models.
-The optimisation model is a linear optimisation model, written in AMPL, to model fruit produce flows from producers to packhouses to markets.
-The model minimises packaging and transportation costs across 10 different demand forecasts.
-The conceptual and simulation models are alternatives to this optimisation model.
-The objective function driving the optimisation model follows.
+I led a team of three in designing and building a series of models to inform transhipment operations.
+This project is modelled either using optimization, conceptual or simulation models.
+The optimization model is a linear optimization model, written in AMPL, to model fruit produce flows from producers to packhouses to markets.
+The model minimizes packaging and transportation costs across ten different demand forecasts.
+The conceptual and simulation models are alternatives to this optimization model.
+The objective function driving the optimization model follows:

 $$ \sum\_{i} \sum\_{j} \sum\_{p} C\_{(i,j)} F\_{(i,j,p)} + \sum\_{m} \sum\_{h} N PC\_{m} B\_{(m,h)} $$

-Where C is the cost to transport product between an origin (i) & destination (j) packhouse, F (Flow) is the number of product units to ship between origin and destination in a period (p), N is number of periods, PC is packing cost for a packing machine (m), and B is the build costs for a pack machine in a packhouse (h).
+Where C is the cost to transport product between an origin (i) & destination (j) packhouse, F (Flow) is the number of product units to ship between origin and destination in a period (p), N is the number of periods, PC is packing cost for a packing machine (m), and B is the build costs for a packing machine in a packhouse (h).

 [![Transhipment Project](/assets/images/transhipment.png)]({{ site.url }}/downloads/tranship.pdf)